IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

               user.email = "raphael@example.org") # and email
 ```

 Now we will add everything to the Git repository and create our initial commit.
-In a terminal type:
+In a terminal, type:

 ```r